jeffijoe/jQuery-Validator/README.md

         Return true if it passed validation, false if not.
 The function takes a param object:
             - [object] paramObject: Object to read from and write to.
                 - [object] input (read): The current field being validated.
 This is for you to validate upon.
-                - [string] errorMessage (write): If false is returned, what error should be used?
+                - [string] message (write): If false is returned, what error should be used?

         - [function] onFieldValidated(field, passed, invalidObject)
         Callback function that gets called once per field validation.